TMEM106B: Lysosomal size

-Lysosomal Trafficking
+Lysosomal trafficking

 Typically, lysosomes are trafficked along a microtubule by a motor protein and it has been observed that TMEM106B may play an important role in this process.
 In knock-out studies of TMEM106B inappropriate clustering of lysosomes is observed at the nucleus, and it has been shown this phenotype can be rescued by re-introducing TMEM106B into the system.
 In addition, it has been observed that knock-out of TMEM106B in mice leads to increased retrograde transport of lysosomes causing large lysosomal vacuoles to form at the distal end of neurons.
 TMEM106B has been shown to interact with microtubule associated protein 6 (MAP6), and it is thought that this interaction inhibits the retrograde transport of lysosomes, assisting with appropriate trafficking of lysosomes or inability to be transported along the microtubule by motor proteins.

 Lysosomal pH

-Lysosome are typically at an acidic pH of 4.5-5, maintaining this is very important to a lysosomes ability to perform degradation.
+Lysosome are typically at an acidic pH of 4.5–5, maintaining this is very important to a lysosomes ability to perform degradation.
 Vacuolar ATPase (vATPase) maintains the acidic pH in lysosomes and it has been shown that TMEM106B interacts with accessory proteins of vATPase.
 When TMEM106B levels are increased a reduction in vATPase activity is observed and the lysosome is unable to maintain an acidic environment.

 Clinical implications

-Frontotemporal Dementia
+Frontotemporal dementia

 Frontotemporal dementia (FTLD) is the third most common neurodegenerative disease after AD and Parkinson disease.
 Many patients with FTLD have aggregates containing TDP-43, an RNA binding protein.
 A study performed in 515 FTLD-GRN with TDP-43 inclusion cases, including 89 individuals carrying pathogenic mutations in the granulin (GRN) gene, a known cause of familial FTLD-GRN identified a single nucleotide polymorphism (SNP), rs1990622, located 6.9 kilobases downstream of the TMEM106B gene (chromosome 7p21) as a genome-wide signal.
 Further studies have identified other SNPs that are associated with an increased risk of FTLD-GRN, rs1990621, rs1990620, rs1020004, rs6966915 and rs3173615.
 In addition to increased disease risk, rs1990620 is associated with worse cognitive decline and a reduction in brain size (increase neurodegeneration) and rs19906221 has been associated with decreased neuronal proportion.

 There are other forms of FTLD which are defined by their pathology or primary genetic mutations.
-Another subset of FTLD that has been evaluated for its association to TMEM106B are those with a C90RF72 mutation (FTLD-C9ORF72).
-Two of the SNPs previously identified as risk factors for FTLD-GRN, rs1990622 and rs3173615, were found to be associated with FTLD-C90RF72.
+Another subset of FTLD that has been evaluated for its association to TMEM106B are those with a C9ORF72 mutation (FTLD-C9ORF72).
+Two of the SNPs previously identified as risk factors for FTLD-GRN, rs1990622 and rs3173615, were found to be associated with FTLD-C9ORF72.
 The major allele of these SNPs were identified as a risk factor, while the minor allele was found to be protective.

-Amyotrophic Lateral Sclerosis
+Amyotrophic lateral sclerosis

 Amyotrophic lateral sclerosis (ALS) is a neurodegenerative disease that causes progressive loss of motor neurons that control movement.
 TDP-43 aggregates and C9ORF72 mutations have been identified as important pathological and genetic markers, and therefore TMEM106B was investigated for its potential association to ALS.
 Surprisingly, there was no association in TMEM106B genotype to disease risk, but the minor allele of rs1990622 has been shown to be associated with preserved cognition.